ABOUTOverview

 ian-freckelton-office-10

 Dr Freckelton has a busy mixed trial, appellate and advisory practice in administrative law, disciplinary law, personal injury law, human rights law, criminal law and commercial law.
-His advocacy style is contemporary, assertive, highly researched and strategically nuanced to the forum in which he appears.
+His advocacy style is contemporary, assertive, rigorously researched and prepared, and strategically nuanced to the forum in which he appears.
 His focus is upon addressing the full picture of disputes which bring clients to him for legal advice, recognising that law and litigation are just a part of the overall fabric of relationships that can lead people and entities into conflict.

 He has represented individuals and institutions in many significant and sensitive cases involving government instrumentalities.
 He has also appeared in many inquisitorial proceedings, including judicial inquiries/Royal Commissions and high profile coroners’ inquests.
 In addition, he has provided advice to persons and entities likely to be affected by parliamentary inquiries and investigations conducted by entities such as ASIC and anti-corruption bodies.